Spurned lover or ‘revisionist history’? Trial starts in Madeline Kingsbury’s killing.

 Prokopowicz described the days leading up to Kingsbury’s disappearance and death as fraught with tension over Kingsbury leaving Fravel.
 He alluded to a history of domestic abuse in Kingsbury and Fravel’s relationship.
 The prosecutor also pointed to video evidence and testimony showing Fravel’s whereabouts were unknown for 45 minutes that Friday morning.

-Bauer, Fravel’s attorney, argued his client was the target of law enforcement who ignored other evidence, including what appeared to be vomit found in the backyard that law enforcement never DNA tested.
-Bauer also said the prosecution’s domestic abuse claims were largely exaggerated; there was no law enforcement record of abuse at their home and he asserted Kingsbury’s friends told police about the instances after they had spoken to each other.
+Bauer, Fravel’s attorney, argued his client was the target of law enforcement who ignored other evidence, including what appeared to be vomit found in the backyard that law enforcement never tested for DNA.
+Bauer also said the prosecution’s domestic abuse claims were largely exaggerated; no law enforcement record of abuse at their home exists and he asserted Kingsbury’s friends told police about the instances after they had spoken to each other.

-Both sides also dispute the “Gabby Petito incident” where Fravel told Kingsbury if she didn’t mind him she’d “end up like Gabby Petito,” the blogger whose boyfriend killed her in 2021.
+Both sides also disagreed on the “Gabby Petito incident” in which Fravel told Kingsbury if she didn’t mind him she’d “end up like Gabby Petito,” the Florida blogger whose boyfriend killed her in 2021.
 Witnesses will testify Fravel grabbed Kingsbury from behind, shoved her down and told her that, while Bauer said the incident was a bad joke and Fravel had hugged Kingsbury instead.

 “This is a case about tunnel vision, about revisionist history, about secret truths,” Bauer said to the jury.